History of Nevada: Exploration, New Spain, and Mexico

 In the 1770s, Franciscan missionary Francisco Garcés, born in Morata del Conde, Aragon, Spain in 1738, was the first European in the area.
 Nevada was annexed as a part of the Spanish Empire in the northwestern territory of New Spain.
-Administratively, the area of Nevada was part of the Commandancy General of the Provincias Internas in the Viceroyalty of New Spain.
 Nevada became a part of Alta California (Upper California) province in 1804 when the Californias were split.

-With the Mexican War of Independence won in 1821, the province of Alta California became a territory—not a state—of Mexico, due to the small population.
+With the Mexican War of Independence won in 1821, the province of Alta California became a territory of Mexico.
 In later years, a desire for increased autonomy led to several attempts by the Alta Californians to gain independence from Mexico.

 Jedediah Smith entered the Las Vegas Valley in 1827, and Peter Skene Ogden traveled the Humboldt River in 1828.
 As a result of the Mexican–American War and the Treaty of Guadalupe Hidalgo, Mexico permanently lost Alta California in 1848.
 The new areas acquired by the United States continued to be administered as territories.
 As part of the Mexican Cession (1848) and the subsequent California Gold Rush that used Emigrant Trails through the area, the state's area evolved first as part of the Utah Territory, then the Nevada Territory (March 2, 1861; named for the Sierra Nevada).
 The capital is Carson City.